BharatForcebolt/BharatForcebolt/README.md

 - 👋 Hi, I’m Bharat
 - 👀 I’m interested in new technologies
 - 🌱 I’m currently full-stack developer at ForceBolt
-- 💞️ I’m looking to collaborate on any project
+- 💞️ I’m looking to collaborate on any project in Angular
 - 📫 How to reach me @BharatForcebolt

 <!---